Government and opposition must both work for Singapore, not just for partisan interests, says PM Lee

 ADJUSTING FOREIGN WORKER POLICY

-Addressing a hot button issue, Mr Lee said that Singapore will review its foreign worker policies to safeguard Singaporean jobs, but it should not give the wrong impression that it is closing its doors to the world.
+Addressing a hot button issue, Mr Lee said that Singapore will review its foreign workforce policies to safeguard Singaporean jobs, but the country should not give the wrong impression that it is closing its doors to the world.

 "Such a reputation would do us great harm,” he said.